Running Couplings in High-Temperature Effective Field Theory: Counterterms and beta functions computation

+with $\mu_{3D}$ being the renormalization scale.
 The general form of this integral in $d$ dimensions can be found in Ref.~\cite{Davydychev:1992mt}.
-(4) Contrary to the 4D case, $\mathcal{O}_{\phi^4 D^2}^{(3)}$ is the only relevant redundant operator: all others that exist in 4D, e.g. $D^2\phi^\dagger D^2\phi$ and $D_r W_{rs}^I (\phi^\dagger\overleftrightarrow{D}^I\phi)$, are of higher energy dimension in 3D.
+(4) Contrary to the 4D case, the number of relevant redundant operators is significantly reduced (see \cref{eq:lagrangian3d}): all others that exist in 4D, e.g., $D^2\phi^\dagger D^2\phi$ and $D_r W_{rs}^I (\phi^\dagger\overleftrightarrow{D_s}\sigma^I\phi)$, are of higher energy dimension in 3D.
 (5) Also, in contrast to the 4D case, gauge and quartic couplings are dimensionful.
-This, together with the topological restriction $E=-2+\sum_i (i-2) n_i$ ---where $n_i$ stands for the valence of a given vertex $i$ and $E$ is the number of external legs--- significantly constrains the relevant diagrams contributing to the renormalization.
+This, together with the topological restriction $E=-2+\sum_i (i-2) n_i$---where $n_i$ stands for the valence of a given vertex $i$ and $E$ is the number of external legs---significantly constrains the relevant diagrams contributing to the renormalization.